Helping End Caregiver Burnout with a 3 Part Caregiver Support System

 - Provide step-by-step caregiving instructions.

-- Outline strategies to support the caregiver, such as scheduling consistent respite care 2-3 days a week.
+- Outline strategies to support the caregiver, such as scheduling consistent additional caregivers, who work 2-3 days a week.

 By addressing both the recipient and caregiver, the plan becomes a tool for quality care and prevention of burnout.
 For more guidance on creating such plans, explore our blog on Caregiver Burnout Prevention.